sheriecarter/public-library-app/1_users_and_auth.md

 If we're working routeside-in, the question now is **what to do next?** There are a few ways to figure this out.
 We could go to our new home page in the browser and see a helpful error message.
 Just looking at the output we have so far, you may notice we don't have a `users#index`.
 We don't even have a `UsersController`.

-Let's practice using our `rails generate` skills.
+Let's practice using our `rails generate` skills to create a users controller and associated files.

+<details><summary>click for code</summary>
 ```bash
 rails g controller users
 ```